adrido/minetest-mapper-cpp/doc/manual.rst

 	It is incompatible with, and  disables, the 'shrinking' mode of `--geometrymode`_.
 	It also significantly reduces the amount of information the `--verbose`_ option can report.

+	When used with a leveldb backend, the option `--database-format`_ should preferably be used as well.

 	Normally, minetestmapper will read a full list of coordinates (not the contents) of existing blocks from the database before starting map generation.
 This option